libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command matches a BGP community.
+This command matches an eBGP community.
 Use this command in route-map configuration mode.

 ##### Authority
 Admin user.